szanata/lambda-toolkit/docs/utils/index.md

 ### `fn` retryOnError

-Execute given function and if it throws error retry it _n_ times with optional back-offs and hooks
+Execute given function and if it throws an error retry it _n_ times with optional back-offs and hooks.

 #### Arguments